-Feb.
-2, 2018 – ATLANTA –The South Carolina Peanut Board seeks eligible peanut producers who are interested in serving on the National Peanut Board.
-The South Carolina Peanut Board will hold a nominations election to select two nominees each for member and alternate to the National Peanut Board during a meeting on Wed., March 14 at 12:00 p.m.
-EST, at Clark’s Restaurant, 114 Bradford Blvd., Santee, S.C.
-All eligible producers are encouraged to participate.
-Eligible producers are those who are engaged in the production and sale of peanuts and who own or share the ownership and risk of loss of the crop.
+Dec.
+4, 2018 – ATLANTA – South Carolina Peanut Board seeks eligible peanut producers who are interested in serving on the National Peanut Board.
+South Carolina Peanut Board will hold a nominations election to select two nominees for alternate to the National Peanut Board during a meeting at 4:30 p.m. on Wednesday, January 23, 2019, at Clark’s Restaurant in Santee, S.C.

 You must be logged in to view this item.